HJWongAtWork/gamuda_flutter_app/README.md

 # Gamuda Flutter App (Assignment)

+NOTE: THIS IS NOT AN OFFICIAL GAMUDA PROJECT.
+THIS IS AN ASSIGNMENT.

 ## Pre-requisites

 This frontend is to be paired with the [Gamuda Flutter App Backend](https://github.com/HJWongAtWork/gamuda_flutter_backend_final), which provides the database for authentications and data behind the chart displays.
 Please follow the instructions there on setup BEFORE USING THE WEB APP.